Philippine labor migration policy: History

 The history of Philippine labor migration policies can be traced as far back as 1521, when the Filipino natives started to man ships in the Manila–Acapulco galleon trade.
 Filipinos started working in the dockyards and aboard ships traveling as far as Mexico, under the mandate of Spanish colonizers.
 In order to escape maltreatment by the Spaniards, many of those Filipino workers resorted to "jumping ship", settling in state ports like Acapulco, Mexico and Louisiana, USA.
 They were the first generation of Filipino labor migrants.
 Since then, three "waves" of labor migration occurred (in the 1900-1940's, the 1940s-1970's, and the 1970s-1990's), each wave taking the Philippines closer to becoming one of the world's largest labor exporting countries, as it is today.

 The majority or the bulk of the temporary migration/ contractual/ labor migration started in the mid-1970s with the triggering of the formal adoption of the Overseas Employment Program with the Philippine Labor Code in 1974.
-It was also in the mid-1970s that the government started to mobilize and promote labor migration in the middle east as it has opened an opportunity for the Ferdinand Marcos, the then President of the Philippines, to export young unemployed men from the stagnating economy and be able to regulate and encourage labor outflows.
-The third wave of migration that took place in the 1970s was due to the economic downturn caused by an increase in crude oil prices.
-At this time, job loss in the country was tremendous.
-On the other side of the globe, however, oil-exporting countries were making large profits and this created a demand for more laborers to support their new projects.
+It was also in the mid-1970s that the government started to mobilize and promote labor migration in the Middle East as it has opened an opportunity for the Ferdinand Marcos, the then President of the Philippines, to export young unemployed men from the stagnating economy and be able to regulate and encourage labor outflows.
+The third wave of migration that took place in the 1970s was due to the economic downturn caused by an increase in crude oil prices and job loss in the country.
+On the other side of the globe, however, oil-exporting countries were making large profits as this created a demand for more laborers to support their new projects.
 Marcos saw this as a chance to utilize the Philippines’ surplus labor and he created a foreign policy called "Development Diplomacy," which focused on exporting such surplus labor.
 In 1980, the number of overseas workers set for deployment by the Department of Labor and Employment (DOLE) had increased by 75% from that of the previous year.